Anirban166/Zephyr/README.md

 ### General
 A batch scheduler written in C++ that simulates various real-world scheduling algorithms for compute clusters, keeping track of parallel job schedules and compute-node usage.
-Input to the simulator includes actual supercomputer workloads.

 ### Classes and fields

 <details> <summary> Job </summary>
-Includes appropriate parameters for a particualar job:
+Includes appropriate parameters for a particular job:

 | Field | Representation |
 |:--- | :--- |